These are the country’s 100 most overpaid CEOs

 The report also found that many companies were “repeat offenders,” the worst being Discovery, Disney, and Comcast.
 Their CEOs have been paid more than $1 billion in seven years, even though the businesses have consistently underperformed financially.
 In the case of Discovery, each of its 9,000 employees could have earned more than $40,000 had the company simply reduced CEO pay to $12 million from $15 million (or used the money to pay employees additional dividends).

 But, the report does note that shareholder opposition to excessive CEO pay has grown, despite the fact that insider ownership sometimes masks this trend, says the report’s author, Rosanna Landis Weaver.
-Through analysis, As You Sow was able to separate the insider managers from institutional fund managers, and found that, due to the oppositional votes of the latter, 15 companies from the S&P 500 failed to get 50% of the vote to approve CEO pay packages, up from 6 in the last report.
+Through analysis, As You Sow was able to separate the insider managers from institutional fund managers, and found that, due to the oppositional votes of the latter, 15 companies from the S&P 500 failed to get 50% of the vote to approve CEO pay packages, up from 6 if non-institutional investors are counted.
 For Alphabet, 69% of institutional managers voted against the CEO package, along with 86% for Discovery, and 80% for CVS.
 Still, CEO pay on the whole continued to rise.

 Much of the problem stems from the votes from the very largest financial fund managers, who the report suggests are “blindly following the recommendation of management to approve excessive CEO pay packages.”
 Most guilty are BlackRock and Vanguard, the two biggest investment management corporations.
 Only 2% of fund managers at BlackRock, which had $7.8 trillion under management, voted against S&P 500 compensations, and 8% voted against the companies on As You Sow’s list.
 In contrast, the opposition votes from managers at BNP Paribas, with relatively fewer assets, were 87% and 90%, respectively.
 Among pension fund managers, there was similarly large variation in commitment to votes opposing excessive pay packages.